From cute villages, to lavender, to castles, to cars, here are the best things to do in the New Forest on your weekend or day away.

 1. Visit Brockenhurst village

 Brockenhurst is the cutest village, complete with Tudor style houses and a secret watersplash ford.
-It was once declared ‘Britain’s Most Beautiful Place to Live’ and given that ponies, donkeys and cows happily plod through the village you can see why.
+It was once declared ‘Britain’s Most Beautiful Place to Live’ and given that wild ponies, donkeys and cows happily plod through the village you can see why – it’s one of the top places to visit in the New Forest.

 There’s a really cute church there, St Nicholas Church and if you go in the priest will show you around and tell you all about the New Zealanders that were once in the area fighting for us.